 A TV Movie App

 Do you know what the worst thing is being a movie reviewer?
-I end up watching a lot of bleugh, those movies which even before they even start fail to fill me with any enthusiasm.
-"Wrong Swipe", which is also known as "Killer Date", is one of those movies as here we have yet another movie which uses online danger as the basis of its story.
+I end up watching a lot of bleugh, those movies which before they even start fail to fill me with any enthusiasm.
+"Wrong Swipe", which is also known as "Killer Date", is one of those movies as here we have yet another movie which uses online danger as the basis for its story.
 And in the case of "Wrong Swipe" we have a dating app behind all the trouble as an attractive young student finds herself being harassed by a mystery man after her sister signs her up to the dating app.

 Now in fairness "Wrong Swipe" does have some fun with the whole creepiness of dating apps and apps in general with Anna walking along and getting alerts to a Swipe crush being nearby, although you know right away when things start kicking off, come the end of the movie, that location thing will most likely come in to play.
 The trouble is that when you strip away the little details such as the ability of cell phones you end up with a typical, modern made for TV stalker movie with a young woman going through the motions of being harassed by a mystery man then taking matters in to her own hands.
-"Wrong Swipe" is so typical with sadly some modern over acting and forced creepiness that it becomes a movie which loses your attention.
+"Wrong Swipe" is so typical, with sadly some modern over acting and forced creepiness, that it becomes a movie which loses your attention.

 The biggest problem with "Wrong Swipe" is the simple fact you just don't care enough for the characters to be interested who the mystery stalker is.
 That issue comes from this being yet another movie which fails to really deliver character depth.
-And instead what "Wrong Swipe" does is rely on the looks and the likeable nature of the stars such as Anna Hutchison and Karissa Lee Staples to keep you entertained.
+And instead what "Wrong Swipe" does is rely on the looks and the likeable nature of the stars, such as Anna Hutchison and Karissa Lee Staples, to keep you entertained.

 What this all boils down to is that "Wrong Swipe" is in many ways typical of modern made for TV thrillers which rely heavily on the cast's appeal more than anything.
 But whilst those new to the world of TV movies might find it entertaining those who have watched those from the 90s might find it weak in comparison.